 Timmallallie National Park

 Timmallallie National Park was created in December 2005.
 It covers an area of 39395ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Timmallallie National Park is located in the heart of the Pilliga Forest, a vast, ancient and unique forest covering 500,000 hectares.
 The Pilliga Forest is the largest native forest west of the Great Dividing Range.
 The park, along with the rest of the Pilliga Forest, is a refuge for wildlife including over 240 species of birds and a large population of koalas.

 At the northern tip of Timmallallie National Park you might like to pause at Salt Caves picnic area and Pilliga lookout tower for lunch.
 Be sure to climb Pilliga Forest lookout tower for breathtaking views of the area.